This will be MY year!

 What nutritional points do I need to pay attention to in order to get fit and healthy?

-The best and healthiest diet is a balanced diet!
-This may not sound as cool as low carb, low fat, intermittent fasting, etc., but it has been tried and tested for decades.
-This means consuming complex carbohydrates with a high fiber content (tip: increasing fiber too quickly can cause stomach pains, so increase slowly!), including protein-rich foods in your diet (such as meat, eggs, pulses, tofu, skyr yogurt, cottage cheese, curd cheese, etc.), eating lots of vegetables and some fruit every day, focusing on healthy fats - such as olive oil - and drinking plenty of water.
-However, no body needs soft drinks and sugar to survive, so only include them as a sporadic pleasure factor.
 Important: The only sensible diet is one that we can stick to for the rest of our lives.
 There is no point in rigorously changing your diet just to lose a few kilos - only to start all over again a few weeks later.
 Frustration is pre-planned.
 If low carb is a lifestyle for you and easy to stick to, then a low-carb diet is perfect for you.
 If you only stick to it in order to lose five kilos, but are miserable in the process, then you won't be able to stick to this diet either.

 How will continuous training affect my weight?

 This depends entirely on the training.
-Strength training may not have any effect on the body scales at first, as muscle mass is known to weigh more than body fat - so please don't give up if you don't see much on the scales at first!
+Strength training may not have any effect on the body scales at first, as muscle mass is known to weigh more than body fat - so please don't give up if you don't see much on the scales at first.
 If the weights increase during training, it won't be long before you see this on the scales.
 This also depends on your diet.
 If you eat less than you burn, you will lose weight in the long term.

 Do I need special equipment to start with or can I train without equipment?

 No, special equipment is not necessary.
 Training shoes and breathable clothing will suffice for the time being.
 As far as exercises are concerned, you can already achieve a lot by training with your own body weight.
 Exercises such as planks, press-ups, squats etc. can be started at home without much effort.
-After a while, you can look for a gym or personal trainer or use small aids such as therabands, medicine balls etc. to make the exercises more complex.
+After a while, you can look for a gym or personal trainer.
+A coach keeps an eye on goals, progression and the like, constantly adapts exercises and training plans, adjusts weights and motivates clients to continuously improve their performance - all under professional supervision.

 Should I be afraid of developing too many muscles when I start strength training?